 Life happens, and you might miss out on opportunities of a lifetime.
 Because at the time, you don't know if it's a life-changing opportunity.
 Nobody fucking does!
 I missed out on a $212,333 investment opportunity.
 Trust me, regret will only take you further down the well of self-pity.

-The only thing you can do to overcome regret is choosing opportunity over money.
-This will help you avoid (hopefully) future regret.
 Train your mind to be open to spontaneity.
 Increase your willingness to take risk.
 Spend time with folks who are 30x better than you in the field of your interest.
 It will improve your decision-making process.
 Above all, trust your gut feeling.
 The Universe has a plan for you and communicates via this gut feeling.

 What is your favorite failure that later set you up for success?
 Email me and tell me.
 I read every email :)